jdum/odfdo/doc_src/src/recipes.md

 ### Make spreadsheet with named ranges

-Create a spreadsheet with two tables, using some named ranges.
+Create a spreadsheet with two tables, using named ranges to fill cells.

 ??? code "recipes/make_spreadsheet_with_named_ranges.py"
     ```python